Yamini-Murari/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 The main purpose of this project is :

-  downloaded a labeled dataset with movie reviews (1000 positive and 1000 negative)
+  download a labeled dataset with movie reviews (1000 positive and 1000 negative)

    preprocess the text with popular NLP algorithms

       In the preprocessing step, we:

-      converted all text to lowercase
+      converted all text to lowercase,

       removed punctuation and numbers